relevance/labrepl/README.markdown

   * Click "Next" and accept the license when prompted
   * Click "Finish" to start the installation process
   * When Counterclockwise has been installed, restart Eclipse
-* Clone the labrepl project from GitHub
+* Clone the labrepl project from GitHub:
   * Go to File > Import ... > Git > Git Repository
   * Hit Next
   * For the "URI:", use: git://github.com/relevance/labrepl.git
   * Hit Next twice
   * Uncheck "Import Existing Projects" if prompted
   * Hit "Select All" and hit "Finish"
-* Import the labrepl Maven project into Eclipse
+* Import the labrepl Maven project into Eclipse:
   * Go to File > Import ... > Maven > Existing Maven Projects
   * Hit Next
-  * Choose the root directory where you cloned the labrepl project in the previous step)
+  * Choose the root directory where you cloned the labrepl project in the previous step
   * Verify that the pom.xml file is selected
   * Hit Finish
 * Enable Clojure support
-  * Right-click the "labrepl" project in Package Explorer and choose "Enable/disable clojure language support"
+  * Right-click the labrepl project in Package Explorer and choose "Enable/disable clojure language support"

 To run the labrepl: